Applied Scientist / ML Engineer · available August 2026

 From selective prediction in vision to adaptive question answering with LLMs, with stops along the way in multimodal translation and remote sensing.

 I am a PhD candidate at Ohio State, graduating August 2026, advised by Jim Davis.
-I am first author on all five of my publications.
-The technical through-line is selective prediction and abstention: I started with per-class reject thresholds for image classifiers (ISVC 2022 Best Paper, MVA 2025 journal extension), carried the idea into multimodal machine translation to test whether MT systems actually use visual evidence or just treat images as a regularizer (WMT 2024), and moved into LLM-based QA, where what counts as “uncertain” depends on context, phrasing, and whether retrieval can rescue the question.
+I am first author on my public research papers.
+The technical thread starts with per-class reject thresholds for image classifiers (ISVC 2022 Best Paper, MVA 2025 journal extension), extends to contrastive evaluation for multimodal machine translation (WMT 2024), and now focuses on adaptive LLM question answering, where uncertainty depends on both the question and the capabilities of the model–retriever–corpus stack.

-I am looking for applied ML or ML engineering roles starting fall 2026, after an August defense.
-Research-adjacent roles welcome.
-I am based in Columbus, OH, open to relocation and remote.
-I am a U.S. citizen with five summers of AFRL CUI experience and I am comfortable in DoD environments.
+I am looking for Applied Scientist and ML Engineer roles starting August 2026, after my defense.
+I am strongest on teams working on LLM evaluation, calibration, retrieval-augmented systems, selective prediction, or safety/reliability infrastructure.
+Based in Columbus, OH, open to relocation and remote.
+U.S. citizen with five summers of AFRL cleared experience; cleared and federal roles are welcome.

 1. 2021–24